 4 cups arugula

-1 Avalanche Midnight Blue, quartered lengthwise and chopped into ½-inch pieces
+1 Avalanche Midnight Blue cheese, quartered lengthwise and chopped into ½-inch pieces

 1. Preheat oven to 325°F. In a bowl, toss together the walnuts with 1½ tablespoons of the olive oil, rosemary, cayenne pepper, salt, and pepper.
 Spread walnuts on a baking sheet lined with aluminum foil and bake for 17 to 20 minutes, until the nuts are toasted and fragrant.
 Set aside to cool and turn oven up to 400°F. While the walnuts are toasting, prepare the rhubarb.

 2. Toss the rhubarb, sugar, honey, and zests together in a bowl and let sit for 10 minutes to macerate.
 Spread the sweetened rhubarb in a single layer on a rimmed baking sheet and roast for 6 to 8 minutes.
 The rhubarb should still be crisp but no longer stringy; toothsome with a bit of give.
 If it still tastes sour, sprinkle with a little more sugar and roast for another few minutes.
 Set aside and reserve the juices in the pan, as these will be used for the dressing.
 Cool to room temperature.

 3. Cook the pasta in a large pot of salted boiling water until al dente.
 Drain through a colander and set aside.